crate/services-docs/docs/index.md

 :::{rubric} Database Features
 :::
-CrateDB Cloud helps you manage and analyze your data with built-in features like machine learning, geospatial analysis, and business intelligence.
+CrateDB Cloud helps you manage and analyze your data with procedures like machine learning, geospatial analysis, and business intelligence.

-CrateDB Cloud's scalable, distributed analysis engine lets you query terabytes in seconds and petabytes in minutes.
+CrateDB Cloud's scalable, distributed analysis engine lets you query terabytes worth of data efficiently.

 CrateDB provides a rich data model including container-, geospatial-, and vector-data types, and capabilities for full-text search.